chingu-voyages/v28-svelte-team-09/README.md

   <img src="https://www.netlify.com/img/deploy/button.svg">
 </a>

+A template for Svelte Kit `&&` Netlify

+⚠ **SvelteKit is currently in public beta**.
+This template and its API may change drastically in the next few months.

+last tested working versions (as of 3/15/2021):
+- `@sveltejs/adapter-netlify` 1.0.0-next.3
+- `@sveltejs/kit` 1.0.0-next.49
+- `vite` 2.1.0

+This branch is quite opinionated and adds:
+- fauna
+- urql
+- tailwind (JIT)

+Command to use template: `npx degit armchair-traveller/svelte-kitify#fauna`

-## netlify-routify/fauna
+## svelte-kitify#fauna

-The [Routify starter template](https://github.com/roxiness/routify-starter) but cleaned up for barebones Netlify & Fauna development
+The Svelte Kit template but cleaned up for barebones Netlify & Fauna development

-SPA-only.
-No SSR enabled as Netlify Dev doesn't work with SSR.
-However, SSR can be enabled in `netlify.toml` when dev is no longer required.

 Basic packages added for FaunaDB.